EMinsight/MaxwellFDM.jl/README.md

 situation even worse.

-MaxwellWave aims to avoid these complications by implementing an FDFD solver in Julia.
-Julia can easily replace any programs written in MATLAB, so it is straightforward to implement the capabilities of MaxwellFDFD in MaxwellWave.
-Furthermore, using the [Julia wrapper of the PETSc library](https://github.com/JuliaParallel/PETSc.jl), we can implement the capabilities of FD3D, i.e., iterative solution algorithms for distributed—memory computation clusters, directly within MaxwellWave.
+MaxwellFDFD aims to avoid these complications by implementing an FDFD solver in Julia.
+Julia can easily replace any programs written in MATLAB, so it is straightforward to implement the capabilities of MaxwellFDFD in MaxwellFDFD.
+Furthermore, using the [Julia wrapper of the PETSc library](https://github.com/JuliaParallel/PETSc.jl), we can implement the capabilities of FD3D, i.e., iterative solution algorithms for distributed—memory computation clusters, directly within MaxwellFDFD.
 This means that you don't need to deal with multiple programs to launch a next solve based on the current solution.

-In addition, MaxwellWave aims to implement capabilities lacking in MaxwellFDFD and FD3D, such as
+In addition, MaxwellFDFD aims to implement capabilities lacking in MaxwellFDFD and FD3D, such as

 - subpixel smoothing of material parameters
 - symmetry boundary on the positive end of the computation domain
 - more general TF/SF method

-MaxwellWave is still a project under development.
+MaxwellFDFD is still a project under development.

 <!---Mention Ian Williamson's repository.--->